SanderMertens/flecs/docs/Manual.md

 ## Threading
 Applications can multithread systems by configuring the number of threads for a world.
 The approach to multithreading is simple, but does not require locks and works well in applications that have "pure" ECS systems, that is systems that only modify the components subscribed for in their signature.

 When a world has multiple threads, each thread will run all systems.
 Each system will ensure that it only processes a subset of the entities that is allocated to the thread.
 It does this by dividing up each table into slices of equal size, and assigning those slices to the threads.
-Since entities do not move around inbetween synchronization points, this approach ensures that each entity will always be allocated to the same thread.
+Since entities do not move around in-between synchronization points, this approach ensures that each entity will always be allocated to the same thread.
 When systems only access components that are queried for, race conditions cannot occur without relying on locking.

 Threads are created when the `ecs_set_threads` function is invoked.
 An application may change the number of threads by repeatedly invoking this function, as long as the world is not progressing.
 Threads are not recreated for each frame to reduce the overhead of multithreading.
 Instead threads will be signalled by the main thread when a frame starts, and the main thread will wait on the threads before ending the frame.